 These temporary imbalances are automatically reconciled when the second leg of the applicable transaction occurs.
 For example, when a temporary imbalance is created by a loss limitation under IRC Sec.
 704(d), the imbalance between inside and outside basis is eliminated when the partner's outside basis is subsequently increased such that the loss becomes deductible.
-On the other hand, the three permanent exceptions discussed earlier require a timely election under IRC Sec.
-754 to rebalance inside and outside basis.
-Temporary imbalances cannot be rebalanced by making an election under IRC Sec.
-754.
+On the other hand, the three permanent exceptions discussed earlier require timely Section 754 elections to rebalance inside and outside basis.
+Temporary imbalances cannot be rebalanced by making elections.